 If you found my website, I guess you at least have some interest in UNIX/Linux-stylish platforms.

 Most of the software tools described in this set of tutorials were originally developed on UNIX/Linux.

 If you are on such a platform, you probably already have everything you need, already installed.

 If not, you can easily install any missing software using ports, packages and/or source code.
-MAC OSX:

 The advantage of CygWin is that it is a more complete UNIX-like environment than MinGW/MSYS.

 Finally, it is up to your taste to choose between the two.

 You can also "mix" the development environment: If you have remote access to a UNIX/Linux box, but are working on a Windows box locally, use the (probably already installed) development tools on the Linux box through for example PuTTY, and use Emacs on Windows to edit the files remotely.